hybridgroup/gocv/openvino/README.md

 ```
 $ go run -tags openvino ./cmd/version/main.go
 gocv version: 0.13.0
-opencv lib version: 3.4.1-cvsdk_2018_1.0.5
+opencv lib version: 3.4.2-openvino_2018_R2.0.0
 ```

-Note the use of `-tags openvino` is needed when using `go run` or `go build` with OpenVINO, so the CGo compiler can pickup the correct settings for the environment, and ignore the usual defaults.
+Note the use of `-tags openvino` is needed when using `go run`, `go build`, and `go test` with OpenVINO, so the CGo compiler can pickup the correct settings for the environment, and ignore the usual defaults.

 Examples that use the Intel OpenVINO toolkit can be found in the `cmd/openvino` directory of this repository.